FC Dnipro: Petrovets – Stal – Metalurh

 With the outbreak of World War I, BRIT was disbanded until 9 May 1925, when a new team was formed in Dnipropetrovsk.
 The team participated during the first season under the name Petrovsky factory, which was changed in 1926 to "Petrovets."
 The team entered the first Soviet competition under the name of Stal (steel) in 1936, participating in three championships before World War II.
 In 1947, the team re-entered the Soviet competition after merging with another club from Dnipropetrovsk, Dynamo Dnipropetrovsk.
 From 1949 until 1961, the team was called Metalurh ("metal worker").
 From 1950 to 1952, it was relegated to amateur status due to poor results.
 In 1954, Metalurh Dnipropetrovsk reached the semi-finals of the USSR Cup, where it lost to Spartak Yerevan.

-Dnepr
+Dnepr / Dnipro

 In 1961, the team was handed over to its new sponsor, the Yugmash (the Southern machine-producing factory), which at that time was one of the most powerful factories in the entire Soviet Union and was funded by the Ministry of Defense.
 It was part of the Zenit volunteer sports society.
-The new sponsor changed the team's name to the Russian name of Dnieper River, Dnepr, as the Russian was the accepted language of the Soviet Union and the Soviet government.
+The new sponsor changed the team's name to Dnepr/Dnipro after the Dnieper River.
+For the All-Union competitions such as Soviet Cup and the Soviet Top League as well as the international competitions there was used Russian version of the name as the Russian was the accepted language of the Soviet Union and the Soviet government, while at republican level (within the Ukrainian SSR) Ukrainian version of the name was used.
 The team's performance did not change much until after 1968, when Dnepr obtained Andriy Biba and the new coach – Valery Lobanovsky.
 After that, it took the team three years to get promoted to the Soviet Top League and eventually finished in sixth place in 1972.